 Is there a hands free law in Michigan?

-Michigan has not passed what people commonly refer to as a “hands free law.”
-These laws prohibit hand-held use of a cell phone while driving, but they allow drivers to use phones that are affixed or mounted or installed within the driver’s motor vehicle so long as the phones can be used on a “hands free” basis.
+The Michigan cell phone law does not include what people commonly refer to as a “hands free law.”
+These laws prohibit hand-held use of a mobile device while driving, but they allow drivers to use mobile devices that are affixed or mounted or installed within the driver’s motor vehicle so long as the mobile devices can be used on a “hands free” basis.

 Mobile phone related car accident statistics